MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 :::image type="content" source="media/tutorial/user-session-extend.png" alt-text="Screenshot of a table of results for user session extend.":::

-It's a good practice to use `project` to select just the relevant columns before you perform the join.
-In the same clause, rename the `timestamp` column.
+It's good practice to use 'project' to select only the relevant columns before performing the 'join'.

 ## Plot a distribution